mlr-archive/mlr-tutorial/tutorial/README.md

   After download type `python setup.py build` and `python setup.py install`.
   Install R dependencies as required.
 * Only edit R markdown files in subfolder `src/`.
-* To add a new section to the tutorial or change their irder you need to edit the pages configuration in `mkdocs.yml`.
 * Markdown basics:
   * Basic Markdown: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
   * RStudio Support: https://support.rstudio.com/hc/en-us/articles/200552086-Using-R-Markdown